Lartu/ldpl/docs/flow.md

 ## `WAIT FOR PARALLEL _`

+!!! info
+    `WAIT FOR PARALLEL _` is currently only available in LDPL 4.5-dev.

 The `WAIT FOR PARALLEL` statement halts execution of the current thread until the parallel thread referenced by the passed NUMBER variable has finished running.

 **Syntax:**